 - Don't go into isolated or poorly lit areas and don't use ATM's in poorly lit areas

 - Don't carry your wallet in the open and don't leave purses or bags open.

 - Don't carry more cash that you need that day, leave extra cash, credit cards, and personal documents at home or in a hotel safe

 - Don't leave your belongings in airports, train stations and other highly trafficked areas

 - Don’t buy counterfeit merchandise.
-Not only are the bootlegs illegal to bring back into the United States, but by purchasing them you could also be breaking local law.
+Not only are the bootlegs illegal to bring back into your home country, but by purchasing them you could also be breaking local law.

 - Be observant of your surroundings.
-If you are using ATM's, public computers, or even your own smart phone or tablet, look to make sure no one can observe your user names and passwords.
+If you are using ATM's, public computers, or even your own smart phone or tablet, look to make sure no one can observe your pin, user name and/or passwords.